最后更新: 8 月 15, 2026

 This was the heart of the con argument.
 The expert walked through the common situations and asked, in each case, whether the ultrasound would actually change what the doctor does:

-Even the Experts Can’t Agree on the Numbers
+Even the Experts Cannot Agree on the Numbers

-Finally, the con presenter highlighted that there’s a surprising lack of large, high-quality studies proving the test improves outcomes.
-Worse, major medical organizations around the world disagree on the exact cutoff numbers for diagnosing a venous leak.
+Finally, the con presenter highlighted that there is a surprising lack of large, high-quality studies proving the test improves outcomes.
+Worse, major medical organisations around the world disagree on the exact cutoff numbers for diagnosing a venous leak.
 This means a man could be told he has a serious vascular problem in one country, but be considered borderline normal in another — based on the same result.
-The blunt conclusion: if it doesn’t reliably change outcomes and isn’t even standardized, is it worth the time and stress?
+The blunt conclusion: if it does not reliably change outcomes and is not even standardised, is it worth the time and stress?

 The Verdict: A Powerful Tool — When Used Wisely

 When the debate ended, the room burst into applause.
-The beauty of it wasn’t a clear winner — it was the balanced middle ground where the best medicine is actually practiced.
-The takeaway, and the philosophy Professor Khera emphasizes in his own practice, is this: a penile ultrasound is neither a miracle screening test for everyone nor a complete waste of time.
-It’s a specialized, powerful tool that must be used selectively and interpreted with care.
+The beauty of it was not a clear winner — it was the balanced middle ground where the best medicine is actually practised.
+The takeaway, and the philosophy Professor Khera emphasises in his own practice, is this: a penile ultrasound is neither a miracle screening test for everyone nor a complete waste of time.
+It is a specialised, powerful tool that must be used selectively and interpreted with care.

-If you are experiencing erectile dysfunction, penile curvature, or other men’s health concerns and would like a thoughtful, individualized evaluation, Dr. Soarawee Weerasopone offers specialist consultations at Bangkok Hospital Headquarters. 预约咨询.
+If you are experiencing erectile dysfunction, penile curvature, or other men’s health concerns and would like a thoughtful, individualised evaluation, Dr. Soarawee Weerasopone consults at 曼谷医院总部 and at Samitivej Sriracha Hospital, Chonburi — 088-022-1445.

 常见问题解答